-In 2009 and 2010, we entered into a license agreement, or the Sopharma License Agreement, and a supply agreement, or the Sopharma Supply Agreement, with Sopharma, AD, or Sopharma.
-Pursuant to the Sopharma License Agreement, we were granted access to all available manufacturing, efficacy and safety data related to cytisinicline, as well as a granted patent in several European countries including Germany, France and Italy related to new oral dosage forms of cytisinicline providing enhanced stability.
-Additional rights granted under the Sopharma License Agreement include the exclusive use of, and the right to sublicense, the trademark Tabex in all territories-other than certain countries in Central and Eastern Europe, Scandinavia, North Africa, the Middle East and Central Asia, as well as Vietnam, where Sopharma or its affiliates and agents already market Tabex-in connection with the marketing, distribution and sale of products.
+We are party to a license agreement, or the Sopharma License Agreement, and a supply agreement, or the Sopharma Supply Agreement, with Sopharma, AD, or Sopharma.
+Pursuant to the Sopharma License Agreement, we were granted access to all available manufacturing, efficacy and safety data related to cytisinicline, as well as a granted patent in several European countries related to new oral dosage forms of cytisinicline providing enhanced stability.
+Additional rights granted under the Sopharma License Agreement include the exclusive use of, and the right to sublicense, the trademark "Tabex" in all territories described in the Sopharma License Agreement.
 Under the Sopharma License Agreement, we agreed to pay a nonrefundable license fee.
-In addition, we agreed to make certain royalty payments equal to a mid-teens percentage of all net sales of Tabex branded products in our territory during the term of the Sopharma License Agreement, including those sold by a third party pursuant to any sublicense which may be granted by us.
-We have agreed to cooperate with Sopharma in the defense against any actual or threatened infringement claims with respect to Tabex.
-Sopharma has the right to terminate the Sopharma License Agreement upon the termination or expiration of the Sopharma Supply Agreement.
-The Sopharma License Agreement will also terminate under customary termination provisions including bankruptcy or insolvency and material breach.
+In addition, we agreed to make certain royalty payments equal to a mid-single digit percentage of all net sales of TabexTM branded products in our territory during the term of the Sopharma License Agreement, including those sold by a third party pursuant to any sublicense which may be granted by us.
 To date, any amounts paid to Sopharma pursuant to the Sopharma License Agreement have been immaterial.